james-gould/azure-keyvault-emulator-samples/README.md

 <p align="center"><img src="assets/hero.png" height="25%" width="100%"></p>

 > [!NOTE]
-> The main repository for the [Emulator is here.](https://github.com/james-gould/azure-keyvault-emulator)
+> The main repository for the [Azure Key Vault Emulator is here.](https://github.com/james-gould/azure-keyvault-emulator)

 If you want to get going with the Emulator quickly these samples will show you a variety of setups and scripts you can spin up in seconds in your development environment.